IRS Notice CP523 and How to Protect Your Payment Plan From Termination

 What Does Notice CP523 Mean?

-Again Notice CP523 means that the IRS intends to terminate your existing installment agreement.
-The IRS sends this notice to taxpayers who have defaulted on their existing installment agreements.
+Notice CP523 means that the IRS intends to terminate your existing installment agreement if you don’t catch up on payments or rectify the situation.
+The IRS sends this notice to taxpayers who have defaulted on their existing installment agreements.Â

 If you live in the United States, you will receive this notice through certified mail, and it will come as registered mail if you live outside the country.
 In other words, the IRS will know if you received the letter — you won’t be able to claim that it got lost in the mail.